knight-lang/knight-lang/specs.md

 ## String
 Strings in Knight are like strings in most other languages, albeit a bit simpler: They're immutable (like all types within Knight), and are _only_ required to be able to represent a [specific subset of ASCII](#required-encoding).
 Implementations are free to support more characters (e.g. all of ASCII, or Unicode), but this is not required.

-Note that, while fairly uncommon in practice, it still is **undefined behaviour** for Knight programs to attempt to create strings with a length larger than [the maximum value for integers](#integer-bounds).
+Note that, while fairly uncommon in practice, it is **undefined behaviour** for Knight programs to attempt to create strings with a length larger than [the maximum value for integers](#integer-bounds).
 (Thus, `LENGTH string` will always have a well-defined result.)

 ### Contexts {#string-contexts}
 (See [here](#contexts) for more details on contexts.)